 NAC lowers your chances of influenza infection, thins mucus and reduces your risk of developing severe bronchitis.
 It also encourages glutathione production, which is important in helping the liver detoxify waste and toxins.
 A typical dose for adults is 1200-1800 mg.

-The following immune boosting herbs and spices have a long history of use for promoting immunity and health.
+Herbs and spices can help you have a healthy immune system that functions optimally.
+The following immune boosting herbs and spices have a long history of use for promoting health.
 Many of them can be added to recipes, sprinkled on food, or enjoyed in tea or coffee.
 Some of them are best taken in capsule or tincture form due to flavor or other inedible qualities.
 They can often be blended together for a synergistic effect.

 Depending on their range of actions, antiviral herbs may or may not boost your immune system.
 They do work with your immune system to give it the upper hand against specific invading viruses.
 Antiviral herbs inhibit viruses by interfering with their ability to attach to cell walls and/or they limit their ability to replicate once they are inside the cells.